 - The Fund showed a deficit of £993m at the valuation date based on the assumptions made for calculating its funding target.
 This measure compares the Fund's assets with the value of the past service benefits at 31 March 2010.
-It represents a funding level of 80% relative to the Fund's funding target. - Based on the assumptions made for assessing the cost of future accrual, the Common Contribution Rate (i.e. the average employer contribution rate in respect of future service only) was 12.5% of Pensionable Pay. - If the actuarial assumptions were to be based purely on the returns available on conventional and index-linked gilts (a so-called "least risk" basis) the deficiency would have increased to £2,841m. - If the deficit is recovered through additional employer contributions over a 19 year period then the employer contributions rate required to meet the deficit emerging from the valuation is 6.6% of Pensionable Pay per annum. - The required overall average employer contribution rate is 19.1% of Pensionable Pay subject to any transitional phasing arrangements in accordance with the FSS.
+It represents a funding level of 80% relative to the Fund's funding target. - Based on the assumptions made for assessing the cost of future accrual, the Common Contribution Rate (i.e. the average employer contribution rate in respect of future service only) was 12.5% of Pensionable Pay. - If the actuarial assumptions were to be based purely on the returns available on conventional and index-linked gilts (a so-called "least risk" basis) the deficiency would have increased to £2,841m. - If the deficit is recovered through additional employer contributions over a 19 year period then the employer contributions rate required to meet the deficit emerging from the valuation is an additional 6.6% of Pensionable Pay per annum. - The current average employer contribution rate is 19.1% of Pensionable Pay subject to any transitional phasing arrangements in accordance with the FSS.
 Contributions for each separate employer will be levied as a percentage of payroll under the recovery plan.
 These contributions will commence from 1 April 2011. - Employee contributions are payable in addition to the employer contributions.
 These contributions are adequate to meet the funding objective based on the actuarial assumptions detailed in this report.
 No additional contributions are required from employers to meet normal scheme expenses since allowance for these are included in the recommended contributions.

-The methodology and assumptions by which the funding target and contribution rates are calculated have also been determined in accordance with the Fund's FSS.
+The methodology and assumptions by which the funding target and contribution rates are calculated have also been determined in accordance with the Fund's Funding Strategy Statement (FSS).
 The FSS specifies a maximum period for achieving full funding of 19 years in most circumstances, compared to a maximum period of 22 years adopted at the 2007 valuation.
-The maximum deficit recovery period is now three years shorter so that the same target date for achieving full funding objective, method and assumptions depend on the particular employer's circumstances and different approaches have been adopted where applicable including any transitional arrangements ("phasing") for the implementation of revised employer contribution requirements, in accordance with the FSS.
+The maximum deficit recovery period is now three years shorter so that the same target date for achieving full funding is being maintained as at the 2007 valuation.
+For each individual employer, the funding objective, method and assumptions depend on the particular employer's circumstances and different approaches have been adopted where applicable including any transitional arrangements ("phasing") for the implementation of revised employer contribution requirements, in accordance with the FSS.